-Almost 300 people are killed on this day in 1979 when an American Airlines flight crashes and explodes after losing one engine just after takeoff.
+Almost 300 people are killed on May 25, 1979 when an American Airlines flight crashes and explodes after losing one engine just after takeoff.

 It was the beginning of Memorial Day weekend in 1979 when 277 passengers filled Flight 191 from Chicago’s O’Hare Airport bound for Los Angeles.
 The DC-10 jet took off normally but after rising to only 400 feet, stalled and then rolled to the left.
 The plane quickly plunged, crashing into Ravenswood Airport, which had been abandoned and was no longer in use.